cloud-coder/docker-lab-2016/part-2/README.md

 The sample application that we are using for this lab has three services:
 * Database (MongoDB)
 * Web runtime (Node)
-* Gateway (Nginx)
+* Gateway (NGINX)

-If we were to set up a development environment for such an application, we would have done the following:
+If we were to set up a traditional development environment for such an application, we would have done the following:
-* Install all the three runtimes in our local machine
+* Install all the three runtimes on our local machine
 * Add the sample test data to the database
 * Add the application code and configuration
 * Configure the gateway

-However using container based approach, none of these steps are necessary.
+Using a container based approach none of these steps are necessary.
 A developer can simply pull the relevant containers into their local machine and start all the three containers to get a functioning application.
-However, there would be some inconveniences with this approach, such as considerations for networking such as db server host name (accessed from the web server), or gateway configuration (referencing the web server).
+However, there would be some inconveniences with this approach, such as considerations for networking, db server host name (accessed from the web server), or gateway configuration (referencing the web server).
 We can improve on this already convenient situation by using a Compose file.
 All we need to do is define the Compose file representing this application, and then build and run the application in a single command.
 This approach also addresses the networking and storage concerns.
 It provides a consistent configuration across all developer machines.
 This will later be extended into production settings, as you will see in next lab.

 As mentioned earlier, we first create the necessary container images by creating the relevant Dockerfiles, then create Compose file and finally start the application.
 The creation of the images is what we already covered in the first lab.
-Additionally the creation of the API app is out of scope for this lab, therefore we will just clone a repository that already has all these steps taken.
+Additionally, the creation of the API app is out of scope for this lab, therefore we will just clone a repository that already has all these steps completed.

 1. Open a command prompt and execute the following commands
 ```bash